 HOLY COW WITH BLUE MILK!
 That was amazing!
 If you love Star Wars, you will love Rogue One.
 Go out and see it as soon as possible.
 IMAX not required, but recommended.

 Rogue One puts the War in Star Wars.
 This is a movie about the pains of war, and doing things you will regret.
 There are no Jedi in this movie to come in and save the day.
 While our characters trust the Force, they can’t manipulate it.
-This is a movie about individuals with everything to lose, but everything to gain.
+This is a movie about individuals with not only everything to lose, but everything to gain.

 The soundtrack had original songs as well as new masterpieces.
-The sets were great when intimate, as well as grand.
+The sets were great when intimate, as well as grand otherwise.
 The costumes were familiar when needed, as well as unique when exploring unique territory.
 This movie does not invalidate any part of Star Wars you already love, but brings you new things to love as well.

 Even though we already know what happens after the movie (A New Hope) it is still full of surprises, and does nothing as obvious as Star Wars can often be.
 This movie doesn’t hold up as a stand alone film however, because they don’t explain things that most of the population should already know.
 Darth Vader is a big bad evil guy that can use the Force, what the Force is, what the Empire is, or why the Rebellion rebels.
 I’m not saying these things need explanation because most people I’m sure already know, but this shouldn’t be someones ONLY Star Wars.